-Dogs Can Be A Lifeline For The Homeless
+Dogs Can Be A Lifeline For Guardians Experiencing Homelessness

-Across the world, people are homeless for a variety of reasons.
+Across the world, people experience homelessness for a variety of reasons.
 In the U.K., about one in 200 residents lack secure living arrangements.
 In 2018, this translated to 320,000 people, 40% of whom were children.
-The homeless population includes not only those who sleep outdoors, but also anyone who has only temporary shelter such as in a hostel or on someone’s couch.
-Among the homeless, companion animal guardianship, mostly of dogs, is common.
-There are no exact statistics for the U.K., but studies in other countries have put the number of homeless who care for companion animals at between five and 24%.
+The population experiencing homelessness includes not only those who sleep outdoors, but also anyone who has only temporary shelter such as in a hostel or on someone’s couch.
+Among them, companion animal guardianship, mostly of dogs, is common.
+There are no exact statistics for the U.K., but studies in other countries have put the number of people experiencing homelessness who care for companion animals at between five and 24%.

 Of the 20 respondents, 18 were male and two were female.
 Ages ranged from 23 to 65 years.
 Analysis of the interview transcripts identified several themes.
 Participants described their animals as kin, e.g., “one of my kids”, “part of the family.”
 Asked about what their dog meant to them, they used phrases such as “the world” or “everything.”
 They also felt great responsibility for their dogs.
 Among homeless people, one respondent noted, “Our dogs would eat before anyone else.”
 Subjects also reported getting needed veterinary care for their dogs, though a lack of money could make this difficult.